Canning tips and tricks for those of us who love home preserving. Make canning day just a little easier with this list.

 And yet, does it make sense to can fifteen dollars worth of tomatoes just to turn around and spend forty dollars on pizza for dinner?
 No, it does not.

 So before you even begin your day of canning, you have to know what you’re having for dinner.
 There are three acceptable choices: cereal, sandwiches, or something made by another person.
 That’s it.
 Do not set yourself up for failure by planning anything else.

-Many recipes will give the ingredients by weight, and this makes sense when dealing with produce because sizes can vary so much.
+Many recipes will give the ingredients by weight, which makes sense when dealing with produce because sizes can vary.